devkansara/Named-Entity-Recognition-with-BiLSTM-and-GloVe/README.md

 # ner-bilstm-glove

 This repository contains the implementation of a Named Entity Recognition (NER) system using BiLSTM models, with and without pre-trained GloVe embeddings.
-This project was developed as part of the CSCI544 course at USC.

 ## Project Structure